poolll98/monday-e-commerce/Backend/EcommerceBackend/README.md

 ## Use the backend application with Docker
 1. Run "./mvnw clean package -DskipTests" to create the backend jar.
 Alternatively, you can run the Gitlab CI/CD Pipeline which will do the build for you, after which you can download the jar and place it under the project's "target" folder.

-2. Run "docker compose up"
+2. Run "docker compose up" or "docker compose up -d", if you want your containers to be running in the underground.
+For stopping the backend, run "docker compose down"

 4. See "Interact with the Services" for testing or integrating the APIs